Bill-Windsor/react-redux_sgrider-videos/README.md

 # react-redux_sgrider-videos
-React Redux App for Video Streaming Server - reference to SGrider seminar on this
+React Redux App for Video Streaming Server - reference to Stephen Grider seminar on this